Panasonic LX10 versus Sony RX100 III

 The side-by-side display below illustrates the physical size and weight of the Panasonic LX10 and the Sony RX100 III.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the LX10 – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 III is considerably smaller (93 percent) than the Panasonic LX10.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 III is notably smaller (7 percent) than the Panasonic LX10.
 Moreover, the RX100 III is markedly lighter (6 percent) than the LX10.
 In this context, it is worth noting that neither the LX10 nor the RX100 III are weather-sealed.

 |Camera Body Specifications